joiellantero/books/README.md

 ### Setup

-- After cloning run the following code to get started:
+- After cloning, run the following code to get started:

 > Open terminal and navigate to the directory of the cloned repo